Old Style and New Style dates: Russia

 The Gregorian calendar was implemented in Russia on 14 February 1918 by dropping the Julian dates of 1–13 February 1918, (Note: The Julian calendar had by that time drifted by another three days since 1582 (in 1700, 1800 and 1900, see Century leap year) from astronomical reality, so thirteen days needed to be elided.) pursuant to a Sovnarkom decree signed 24 January 1918 (Julian) by Vladimir Lenin.
 The decree required that the Julian date was to be written in parentheses after the Gregorian date, until 1 July 1918.

 It is common in English-language publications to use the familiar Old Style or New Style terms to discuss events and personalities in other countries, especially with reference to the Russian Empire and the very beginning of Soviet Russia.
 For example, in the article "The October (November) Revolution", the Encyclopædia Britannica uses the format of "25 October (7 November, New Style)" to describe the date of the start of the revolution.

+Other notations

 Latin notation: st.v. and st.n.

 The Latin equivalents, which are used in many languages, are, on the one hand, stili veteris (genitive) or stilo vetere (ablative), abbreviated st.v., and meaning "(of/in) old style"; and, on the other, stili novi or stilo novo, abbreviated st.n. and meaning "(of/in) new style".
 The Latin abbreviations may be capitalised differently by different users, e.g., St.n. or St.N. for stili novi.
 There are equivalents for these terms in other languages as well, such as the German a.St. ("alter Stil" for O.S.).